• Skip to primary navigation

 1 ¼ cup granulated sugar, ¼ teaspoon sea salt, 2 lemons

-• Add two whole eggs and two large egg yolks, whisking well until thickened (you can do this by hand, it will take about 1 minute).
+• Add two whole eggs and two large egg yolks, whisking by hand until smooth and slightly thickened.

 2 large eggs, 2 large egg yolks